1.Christ should be the focus from the pulpit.

 He is also head of the body, the church; and He is the beginning, the firstborn from the dead, so that He Himself will come to have first place in everything

 Church members need to remember that the body of Christ belongs to Him.
 You do not own His people and neither do you own the building in which you gather.
 Unless you have been assigned a specific seat or parking space, you have no right to tell anyone else that they cannot sit in the pew or park their vehicle in a designated area.
 When I visit the church where my husband attended as a child, I like to sit in the pew that has his grandparent's name on the side, because it was purchased in their memory.
 Should others be seated there we simply move on.
 No one owns a seat, a Bible, or a window because their family members paid for it.
-Always consider that it's not about the building and don't hurt anyone's feelings because of material things.
+Always consider that it's not about the building and don't hurt anyone's feelings because of material items.

 4. Church members stop being mean

 I recall visiting a church with my husband and two women greeted him and ignored me.
 This was a small church and there were only about thirty people in the service.
-On several occasions, I have visited congregations where they have a meet and greet and some members refuse to smile or shake hands.
+On several occasions, I have visited congregations where they have a meet and greet time and some members refuse to smile or shake hands.
 My favorite is when preachers say "Turn to your neighbor." and the person beside you sits as stiff as a possum playing dead or turns away so they don't have to greet you.

 If you are acting evil and not displaying the love of Christ you could be running members away and discouraging new people from joining.
 Never let your actions offend others because He is watching.
 Too many won't go to church because they are wondering where the love is.
+Thanks to COVID meet and greet has been cancelled but love should be expressed always.

 A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.
 John 13:34